Reported in New York Official Reports at Town RX Inc. v Nationwide Mut. Ins. Co. (2025 NY Slip Op 51853(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Heela D. Capell, J.), dated July 12, 2023.
-The order, insofar as appealed from, granted the branch of defendant’s motion seeking to vacate a judgment entered on September 12, 2019 upon defendant’s failure to appear or answer the complaint and extended defendant’s time to serve its answer.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Edward H. King, J.), entered June 4, 2024.
+The order, insofar as appealed from, granted the branch of defendant’s motion seeking to dismiss the complaint only to the extent of setting the matter down for a traverse hearing.

 ENTER:Paul Kenny